 - Severe or worsening pain

-- Inability to bear weight on the affected ankle
+- Inability to bear weight

-- Swelling that doesn’t improve after a few days
+- Persistent swelling after a few days

 - Numbness, tingling, or other unusual sensations